-These chicken taquitos are stuffed with seasoned shredded chicken and cheese, and then baked or fried until crispy, crunchy and golden brown.
+These homemade taquitos are stuffed with seasoned shredded chicken and cheese, and then baked or fried until crispy, crunchy and golden brown.
 Serve with shredded lettuce and your favorite Mexican toppings for an easy dinner recipe or appetizer ready in only 30 minutes!

-Let’s talk about one of my favorite Mexican dishes – chicken taquitos!
+Let’s talk about one of my favorite Mexican dishes – taquitos!
 They’re one of those meals that everyone in my family is always excited to eat.
-They’re crispy and crunchy, filled with flavorful chicken and best of all they’re quick and easy to make.
+They’re crispy and crunchy, filled with flavorful chicken (or beef) and best of all they’re quick and easy to make.
 My husband never says no to taquitos and there never seems to be any leftovers!

 What are taquitos?

-Taquitos (also called tacos dorados, rolled tacos or flautas) are a popular Mexican dish made from small rolled-up corn tortillas filled with meat, cheese, or beans.
+Taquitos (also called tacos dorados, rolled tacos, or flautas) are a popular Mexican dish made from small rolled-up corn tortillas filled with meat, cheese, or beans.
 The tortillas are secured and closed with a toothpick and then baked or fried.
 Taquitos are typically served with shredded lettuce and various condiments like Mexican crema and pico de gallo.

 How To Make Chicken Taquitos